• Data Access

 Mine design, planning and scheduling is based on 5 m intervals.

-Benches in the two completed open pits and the future A21 open pit are 10 m high.
-Catchment berms in the final walls are located every three benches, and the ‘triple-benched’ 30 m walls are pre-sheared (pre-split) in a single 30 m pass.
-The combined A154-A418 open pit operation was designed to supply 1.5 million tonnes per annum (Mtpa) of kimberlite and exceeded this soon after 2003 start-up, peaking at 2.4 Mtpa sustained during 2006–2008.
-Waste-to-ore ratios were comparatively high, averaging 10-to-1 over the life of the pits.
-Total ore and waste mining peaked at more than 31 Mtpa and averaged between 20–25 Mtpa for most of the combined two-pit life.
-The A21 open pit will have a similarly high waste-to-ore ratio and is expected to deliver between 0.2 to 1.0+ Mtpa, averaging around 0.6 Mtpa, from 2018 to 2023.
+Benches in the two completed pits and pit A21 are 10m high.
+Catchment berms in the end walls are spaced every three benches, and the "triple benches" 30m walls are pre-cut (pre-split) in one 30m pass.
+The A154-A418 combined open pit was designed to supply 1.5 million tonnes per annum (Mt/y) of kimberlite and exceeded this soon after commissioning in 2003, peaking at 2.4 Mt/y during 2006–2008 .
+The waste to ore ratio was relatively high, averaging 10 to 1 over the life of the pits.
+Total ore and waste production peaked at over 31 million tonnes per year and averaged 20–25 million tonnes per year for most of the time the two pits were shared.
+The A21 open pit will have a similarly high tailings to ore ratio and is expected to produce between 0.2 and 1.0+ Mtpa from 2018 to 2023, averaging around 0.6 Mt for a year.

 Underground, blast-hole stopes are planned 25 m high and sub-level retreat stopes are also 25 m.
 Both mining methods take place simultaneously and multiple faces are in production from more than one level.
 Production ramp-up to the targeted steady-state output of 1.5–1.8 Mtpa ore took three years (2010–2012) as mine development in the granitic host rock pushed ahead to access additional ore faces.
 For 2013, Diavik’s first full year underground, the mine produced 1.9 Mt of ore and, with ore stockpiled from the open pit, processed 2.1 Mt.
 For 2014, 2.1 Mt of underground ore was mined and, with stockpiled ore, nearly 2.3 Mt was processed.
 Subsequent underground operating performance to the end of 2016 has been at similar levels.